 Cons:

-- The hefty price tag of $30 may seem a lot but with these socks, there is a big payoff
+- The hefty price tag of over $30 may seem a lot but with these socks, there is a big payoff with regard to quality, comfort, and durability

-- A little tighter for those who are not used to wearing sock like this
+- A little tighter for those who are not used to wearing socks like this

 Best for: Mountaineering and backpacking in cold temperatures